ugorji/go/codec/bench/README.md

 A snapshot of some results on my 2016 MacBook Pro is below.
 **Note: errors are truncated, and lines re-arranged, for readability**.

-Below are results of running the entire suite on 2017-11-20 (ie running ./bench.sh -s).

 What you should notice:

-- Results get better with codecgen, showing about 20-50% performance improvement.
+- Results get better with codecgen, resulting in about 50% performance improvement.
   Users should carefully weigh the performance improvements against the usability and binary-size increases, as performance is already extremely good without the codecgen path.